machinerohan/astronomical-db/SPEC.md

 astronomical convention used by SIMBAD and OpenNGC. `distance_ly` uses `DECIMAL(12,3)`, supporting values up to 999 billion light-years.

-### 3.2 Category entry-type inheritance
+### 3.2 Category entry-type mapping

-Each category stores its `entry_type` in the `categories` table.
-Child (proposal) categories copy their parent's `entry_type` at creation time — denormalized for query performance, so the sidebar filters identically without needing recursive queries.
-The mapping determines which catalogue entries appear in the sidebar when browsing that category:
+Each category maps to one or more entry types via the `category_entry_types` junction table.
+Child (proposal) categories copy their parent's mapped entry types at creation time.

 | Category              | entry_type value(s)                                      |
 |-----------------------|----------------------------------------------------------|